-"The natural dye processes I use are the first dyes that I was introduced to in University in 2008.
-They are indeed labours of love, and they're worth every moment." ~ Janna Maria, Everlea Yarn
+"The natural dye processes I use are the first dyes that I was introduced to in University, in 2008.
+I have been studying the art of natural dyeing since.
+It is indeed a labour of love, and it's worth every moment." ~ Janna Maria, Everlea Yarn

 About Indigo Dyeing